vlayer-xyz/vlayer/book/src/contributing/vlayer.md

 anvil
 ```

-Deploy contract by going to its directory (e.g. `examples/simple`) and run `../../bash/vlayer-deploy.sh`.
+Deploy the contract by going to its directory (e.g. `examples/simple`) and running `../../bash/vlayer-deploy.sh`.
 If `VLAYER_CONTRACT_ADDRESS` is displayed, contract was deployed successfully.

 Finally, run: